 PostScript is a registered trademark of Adobe Systems, Inc. Hercules is a registered trademark of Hercules Computer Technology.
 Hewlett-Packard is a registered trademark of Hewlett-Packard Corporation.
 Wingz is a trademark of Innovative Software, Incorporated.
 IBM, PS/2, Personal Computer AT, Personal System/2, Proprinter and OS/2 are registered trademarks of International Business Machines Corporation.
 Lotus, 1-2-3, and Symphony are registered trademarks of Lotus Development Corporation.
 Above and Intel are trademarks of Intel Corporation.
 Windows is a trademark and Excel, InPort, Microsoft, MS, MS-DOS, MULTIPLAN and XENIX are registered trademarks of Microsoft Corporation.
-Motif is a registered trademark of Open Software Foundation, Inc. TELENET is a registered trademark Telenet Communications Corporation.
+Motif is a registered trademark of Open Software Foundation, Inc. NetWare is a registered trademark of Novell, Incorporated.
+TELENET is a registered trademark Telenet Communications Corporation.
 TSSnet is a registered trademark of Thursby Software Systems, Incorporated.